osu-eesc/cms-docs/user-guide/docs/roles-responsibilities.md

 Suggested Focus for 2019

 -
-  - Create content calendar, social media campaign, web form, and email marketing plan within EESC to pilot and assess a digital content and engagement process
+  - Create content calendar, social media campaign, web form, and email marketing plan within Extension Communications to pilot and assess a digital content and engagement process
   - Provide support for post-publishing content maintenance, web functionality, and design set up
   - Work to implement specific activities and website priorities outlined in Phase 2 &amp; 3 of the Navigator team plan